 - News & Events

-Are you concerned about the way an organisation has handled your personal information?
-Is the information they hold wrong?
-Or has an organisation lost it, or shared it with someone else?
-If so, we can help.
+If you are concerned about the way an organisation has handled your personal information, whether what they hold is wrong, or if they have lost it or shared it with someone else, we can help.

 Large organisations and businesses rely on using personal data to provide goods and services.
 The development of computers and the internet makes such use increasingly sophisticated.
 Technology offers many opportunities, but it also creates risks.

-When data protection rights are not complied with, our knowledge and expertise means that we can help you to achieve a resolution using the most appropriate channels.
+When data protection rights are not complied with, our knowledge and expertise mean that we can help you to achieve a resolution using the most appropriate channels.

 Obtaining copies of personal information